Is Decentralized Finance Actually Decentralized? An Interdisciplinary Framework Integrating Network Theory, Agent-Based Simulation, and Longitudinal Evidence from Aave, GHO Issuance, and Cross-Chain Expansion: Conceptual Framework

 The computer science literature has defined three types of communication networks since \cite{baran1964on}, these are depicted in Figure~\ref{fig:one}, borrowed from \cite{barabsi2016}.
 In a centralized network, one central node connects all other nodes, and the degree distribution is unequal since one node has N-1 links while all other nodes have only 1 link.
 In a decentralized network, there are several hubs that connect to peripheral nodes and to each other.
 In this network, the degree distribution is equal to that in the centralized network but there are hubs that have considerably more links than the peripheral nodes.
 The third type of network is the distributed network in which there are no hubs and all nodes have approximately the same number of neighbors.
 We regard the network on the left as the most centralized and the network on the right as the most decentralized network structure.
 Ideally, DeFi aims to be completely decentralized, facilitating peer-to-peer transactions, which corresponds to the distributed network in the computer science literature.

-We introduce various network measures to capture the differences between these structures.
+\cite{campajola2022} in their paper presents a wide array of indexes to display the different levels of decentralization of Bitcoin, including clustering index, degree distribution, core-periphery structure, etc. In our study, we introduce various network measures to capture the differences between these network features in the token networks of Aave.
 The first thing to note is that in Figure~\ref{fig:one}, the network consists of only one component, that is, all nodes are connected by direct or indirect paths.
 In our transaction data, however, the network consists of many disconnected components.
 In an ideally centralized market, all nodes should be connected to a single hub; thus the number of components should be one.
 In a very fragmented market, in contrast, we may observe many components.
 This argument leads to our first measure of centralization: \textbf{the number of components} (disconnected parts in the network) shows how centralized or fragmented the network is.
 We compute this measure for every day observed in the data.

 The second related measure is \textbf{the relative size of the largest (giant) component}.
 If the network is more centralized, we expect the largest component to cover a high fraction of nodes, in a fragmented network we observe many small components.
 We calculate the size of the giant component divided by the total number of nodes in the daily transaction network; the larger this value is, the more centralized the network.